Balajiscientist/Expense_management_system_for_hostel_students/README.md

 - **README.md**: Provides an overview and instructions for the project.

+## 📘 Documentation

+For more detailed information about the system architecture and design, please refer to the [HLD Document](HLD.pdf).

 ## Student Contributions & Roles

 | Name                  | Role               | Key Contributions |